asyncdeveloper/newnew-api/README.md

 ## Description
 This project was built in Node.js, Express.

+## Project Features
+- Only one file can be uploaded at a time
+- Only Image / Video can be upload
+- Maximum File Size is 10MB
+- Files are saved to localstorage

 ## Running the API
 Create an `.env` file using the command.
 You can use the default config or change it for your purposes.